guozhen-jenn-zhu/CSI-Bench-Real-WiFi-Sensing-Benchmark/README.md

 This repository provides a unified framework for training and evaluating deep learning models on WiFi Channel State Information (CSI) data for various sensing tasks.
 The framework supports both local execution and cloud-based training on AWS SageMaker.

-As we have recently fixed some data issues and updated the dataset, we rerun the experiments.
-Please find the updated results in RESULTS.md.
+**Notice:** The CSI-Bench dataset and codebase have recently been updated to address previously identified data issues and to reflect important improvements.
+All benchmark experiments have been re-run using the latest release (Kaggle Version 12).
+For fully up-to-date reproduction results—including 3-seed statistics for every main table—please refer to [RESULTS.md](RESULTS.md).

 ## Installation and Setup